Skip to main content

 CodeSeverityRule

-TST001errorEach route must have at least 1 test
+TST001errorEach tool must have at least 1 test

 TST002errorEach test must have a _description field of type string